awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 ## Two VPCs peered together<a name="two-vpcs-full-access"></a>

-In this configuration, you have a VPC peering connection, pcx\-11112222, between VPC A and VPC B, which are in the same AWS account, and do not have overlapping CIDR blocks\.
+In this configuration, there is a peering connection between VPC A and VPC B \(`pcx-11112222`\)\.
+The VPCs are in the same AWS account and their CIDR blocks do not overlap\.

 ![\[Two VPCs peered together\]](http://docs.aws.amazon.com/vpc/latest/peering/images/two-vpcs-peered.png)